apachecn/geeksforgeeks-dsal-zh/docs/minimum-time-required-so-that-all-oranges-become-rotten.md

             // If Queue was empty than no rotten oranges left to process so exit }

-        // Return -1 if all arranges could not rot, otherwise -1.s return (checkAll(arr))? -1: ans;
+        // Return -1 if all arranges could not rot, otherwise ans return (checkAll(arr))? -1: ans;

     }

     // Driver program
     public static void main(String[] args)
     {
         int arr[][] = { {2, 1, 0, 2, 1},
                         {1, 0, 1, 2, 1},